-The long, short, and whole of the ‘King of Pop’s’ musical career, specifically with regard to his commercial success and overall achievement is at once unprecedented, unparalleled, and quite frankly, simply unbelievable.
+The long, short, and whole of Michael Jackson’s musical career, specifically with regard to his commercial success and artistic achievement, is at once unprecedented, unparalleled, and frankly, unbelievable.
 Fact: Michael Jackson is the best-selling solo recording artist in all of human history.
-Between the years of 1979 and 1989, Jackson and his dedicated production team recorded, and released three of the best-selling albums in the history of music.
-‘Off the Wall’ (1979), ‘Thriller’ (1982), and ‘Bad’ (1987).
-The cultural impact of these albums is superseded only by the enormity of their commercial success, both individually and combined.
+Between 1979 and 1989, Jackson along with his talented and dedicated production team wrote, recorded, and released 3 of the 10 best-selling albums in the history of music, in the folowing order, ‘Off the Wall’ (1979), ‘Thriller’ (1982), followed by ‘Bad’ (1987).
+The cultural impact of these albums is superseded only by the enormity of their commercial success.

 OFF THE WALL (1979)

-As a remarkable matter of historical fact, “Thriller’ is the single most commercially successful album in all of human history.
-It takes a moment to wrap ones mind around the largess of this reality, but here we are.
-“Thriller” was released by Epic/CBS Records on November 30th of 1982.
+As a remarkable matter of historical fact, ‘Thriller’ (1982) is the most commercially successful album in all of human history.
+It often takes a moment for one to fully grasp the largess of this reality.
+‘Thriller’ was released by Epic/CBS Records on November 30th of 1982.
 Almost immediately the album took off running and for all intents and purposes hasn’t stopped, even today some 4 decades later.
-In fact, within the space of 14 months, with an astonishing 66 million units sold, “Thriller” quickly became the 3rd best-selling album of all-time, on it’s way to becoming the very first album in history to go RIAA Certified 33x Multi-Platinum (not a typo).
-To add to Jackson’s transcendent legend, he wrote 4 of the 9 tracks on the Quincy Jones produced album.
-All told, “Thriller” produced a mind-numbing seven (7) Top 10 singles.
-Including – “Billie Jean”, “Beat It”, “The Girl Is Mine”, “Wanna Be Startin’ Somethin'”, “Human Nature”, the title track “Thriller”, and “Pretty Young Thing”.
-Additionally, 1984 saw “Thriller” receive eight (8) Grammy Awards, including ‘Album of the Year’, also unprecedented in history.
-Not too bad for an album that took the better part of 7 months to produce with a budget of just $750k.
+In fact, within the space of 14 months, with an astonishing 66 million units sold, ‘Thriller’ became the 3rd best-selling album of all-time, on its way to becoming the first album in the history of recorded music to earn RIAA Certified 33x Multi-Platinum (No. That is not a typo).
+To add to Michael Jackson’s transcendent legend, he is credited as the writer of 4 of the 9 tracks on the Quincy Jones produced album.
+All told, ‘Thriller’ produced an eye-watering seven (7) Top 10 singles.
+Including – ‘Billie Jean‘, ‘Beat It’, ‘The Girl Is Mine’, ‘Wanna Be Startin’ Something’, ‘Human Nature’, ‘Pretty Young Thing’ and the title track ‘Thriller’.
+Additionally, 1983 saw ‘Thriller’ receive eight (8) Grammy Awards, including ‘Album of the Year’, also unprecedented in history.
+Not too bad for an album that took the better part of 7 months to produce with a budget just north of $750,000.